Asymptotic Burnside laws: Growth of Burnside-type groups

 Note that $W'$ is a subword of $V$.
 Therefore, after fixing $V$, there are at most $|V|^2$ options for $W'$, and therefore at most $|V|^2|W'|\le 2r^3$ options for $W$.
 We conclude that there are at most:

 formal words $W$ that are conjugate in $G$ to powers of $A$. \end{proof}

-\begin{lemma} Let $r,R\in \mathbb{N}$ be such that $R>\frac{2}{\gamma}r$.
+\begin{lemma} Let $G$ be a partial-Burnside group, let $c>0$ be as in the previous lemma, and let $r,R\in \mathbb{N}$ be such that $R>\frac{2}{\gamma}r$.
 Suppose that no period (resp., simple word in $G$) has length between $r+1$ and $R$.
-Then the number of formal words of length $R$ over $X^{\pm 1}\cup \{1\}$ that have finite (resp., infinite) order in $G$ is at most In particular, if $\rho^{1+6\gamma} \left(2m+1\right)^{7 \gamma} <1$ (\ref{eq:rho(2m+1)^8}), then this quantity is smaller than $R^{-1}(2m+~1)^R$ for $R\gg 1$. \end{lemma} \begin{proof} Suppose a formal word $W$ of length $R$ has a finite (respectively, infinite) order in $G$.
+Then the number of formal words of length $R$ over $S^{\pm 1}\cup \{1\}$ that have finite (resp., infinite) order in $G$ is at most: In particular, if $\rho^{1+6\gamma} \left(2m+1\right)^{7 \gamma} <1$ (\ref{eq:rho(2m+1)^8}), then this quantity is smaller than $R^{-1}(2m+~1)^R$ for $R\gg 1$. \end{lemma} \begin{proof} Suppose a formal word $W$ of length $R$ has a finite (respectively, infinite) order in $G$.
 By Lemma \ref{lem:finite order element is conjugate to a power of a period}, $W$ must be conjugate in $G$ to a power of $A$ where $A$ is a period (resp., simple word) in $G$.
-By Lemma \ref{lem:smooth section} we may assume that $|A|\le |W|=R$.
+If $A$ is simple, then by definition (see \ref{def:simple in rank i}), it cannot be conjugate to a shorter word, and so $|A|\leq |W|=R$.
+If $A$ is a period, then by Lemma \ref{lem:smooth section}(2), we may assume that $|A|\le |W|=R$; indeed, $W=\Lab(q)$ in the formulation of \ref{lem:smooth section}(2).
 Therefore, by assumption, $|A|\le r$.
 The total number of such words $A$ cannot exceed: the left-most expression bounding the total number of reduced words of length $\leq r$ in $m$ generators (and their inverses).
 By Lemma \ref{lem:bound on conjugates of powers of single *short* period}, for each period (resp., simple word) $A$ there are at most: formal words of length $R$ conjugate to powers of $A$.
 The first statement follows.

 For the `in particular' part, observe that:

 which is exponentially negligible (in $R$) with respect to $(2m+1)^R$, hence smaller than $R^{-1}(2m+1)^R$, for $R\gg 1$.
 Notice that we may indeed assume that (\ref{eq:rho(2m+1)^8}) holds by the discussion preceding it. \end{proof}